whynotw/tensor_rt_alternative_operations/README.md

    [-15. -16. -17.]]]]
 ```

-Using two ways to concatenate the input matrices:
+Two ways to concatenate the input matrices:
 1. `torch.cat` **(unsupported by tensorRT)**
 2. `torch.nn.Conv2d` with proper wieght initialization **(supported by tensorRT)**